-This ETBU initiative for the academic year 2013-2014 receives support from a Lilly Fellows Program in Humanities and the Arts Small Grant.
-The grant initiative involves faculty, staff, students, churches and community in interdisciplinary learning and service activities and events.
+This ETBU initiative received support from a Lilly Fellows Program in Humanities and the Arts Small Grant.
+The grant initiative involved faculty, staff, students, churches and community in interdisciplinary learning and service activities and events.

-involves participants in panel discussions, chapel programs, and student activities that tackle issues of human rights, forgiveness and reconciliation, social justice, and a campus and local initiative to develop awareness and a program of restorative justice.
+involved participants in panel discussions, chapel programs, and student activities focused on issues of human rights, forgiveness and reconciliation, social justice, and a campus and local initiative to develop awareness and a program of restorative justice.

 First, that the humanities and the social sciences provide complementary resources to complete the tasks of moral education, personal development and identity, spiritual maturity, and responsible engagement with family, community, the nation and world.